Phillip Island Nature Parks has HD broadcast quality footage and file photos available for media and promotional use.

 Phillip Island Nature Parks is a film-friendly location which manages activities on Crown Land on Phillip Island to protect environmental, cultural and social values.

-The information on this page relates to commercial filming, including television, feature films, advertising and television commercials, documentaries and music videos.
+The information on this page relates to commercial filming and photography, including television, feature films, advertising and television commercials, documentaries and music videos.

-Most commercial filming activities are required to apply for a permit for the use of public space on Phillip Island’s Crown Land.
+Most commercial filming and photography activities are required to apply for a permit for the use of public space on Phillip Island’s Crown Land.
 This ensures the activity is in accordance with the regulations of the Phillip Island Nature Parks.

-If your filming activities are minor and ‘low impact’ (see below), you may not need to fill out the application for a permit — but you will need to obtain our permission for low impact filming by contacting us as per below contact details.
+If your filming or photographic activities are minor and ‘low impact’ (see below), you may not need to fill out the application for a permit — but you will need to obtain our permission for low impact filming by contacting us as per below contact details.
 To approve a low impact filming activity, we’ll require proof of your current public liability insurance and five business days’ notice.

 Please note that any filming or photographic activities involving the penguins crossing the beach in the evening will require a permit application.

 Low impact filming activities are defined by these criteria:

 - a filming activity of two people or less (includes all production crew and talent)

 - no more than one camera, one tripod, and handheld sound recording equipment

 - public safety is maintained at all times and all public pathways, footpaths and roads must not be blocked

 We will respond to your application within five business days of receiving it.
-Please note that if we need to make complex arrangements for your filming activity it may take us more than five days to issue a permit.
+Please note that if we need to make complex arrangements for your filming/photographic activity it may take us more than five days to issue a permit.